 One click and you’re done!
-Posting on social media is as easy as clicking the share button.
+Sharing on social media is as easy as clicking a single button.

-But more effort gets you better results.
+But a little more effort gets you a lot better results.
 Especially in a super crowded space like social media, more time and attention on each social media post is the key to much better engagement.

 Here are guidelines for what to post on social media for business, and how to roll up your sleeves and upgrading your social content with better writing, images and mentions.
 Adding these elements to your posts will increase visibility and engagement on everything you share.

 In these social media post examples, we’ll use Twitter, but these guidelines are relevant to every social network.

 Most social media posts are headlines, so for starters, use every trick in the book for maximizing click through rates.

 For a complete list, see How to Write a Headline That Won’t Get Ignored, but ignore the keyphrase tips.
 This is social, not search.
 Keyphrases aren’t important here.

 A second headline will give the reader another reason to click.
 It gives them a better idea of what the content is all about.
 You’ve got plenty of room, so why not write two headlines?

 The second headline is a second chance to catch attention and get them to engage.